Find synonyms Find exact match

 However, various factors affect the sensitivity and specificity of pulse oximetry screening for critical CHD .
 These factors may be more prevalent in a nonstudy setting, which may increase the false-positive rate and negatively impact the cost-benefit of pulse oximetry screening.

-●Criteria used for an abnormal test – The choice of the arterial oxygen saturation (SaO2) cutoff threshold directly affects the sensitivity and specificity of oximetry screening in detecting critical CHD [70,84].
+●Criteria used for an abnormal test – The choice of the arterial oxygen saturation (SaO2) cutoff threshold directly affects the sensitivity and specificity of oximetry screening in detecting critical CHD [71,85].
 As the SaO2 threshold is decreased, the sensitivity of oximetry decreases and the specificity increases.
-As an example, in one study, (in which postductal SaO2 was measured at 24 hours of age or discharge), the sensitivity and specificity were 0.75 and 0.88, respectively, using a SaO2 threshold of <95 percent, but the sensitivity decreased to 0.53 while specificity increased to 1 when the SaO2 was lowered to <90 percent .
-The lower SaO2 threshold resulted in a higher specificity, which decreases the number of false-positives and reduces the cost of further evaluation (echocardiography, pediatric cardiology consultation, and possible transfer) for infants with a positive test without critical CHD and a lower sensitivity.
+As an example, in one study measuring the postductal SaO2 at 24 hours of age or discharge, the sensitivity and specificity were 0.75 and 0.88, respectively, using a SaO2 threshold of <95 percent.
+The sensitivity decreased to 0.53 while specificity increased to 1 when the SaO2 was lowered to <90 percent .
+This higher specificity for the lower SaO2 threshold decreased the number of false-positives and thus reduced costs by avoiding unnecessary transfers, echocardiograms, and pediatric cardiology consultations.
+However, this comes at the costs of a lower sensitivity and potentially missing critical CHD.

-Of note, false-positive results may be due to other hypoxic diseases, some of which may require clinical intervention.
+Of note, although there may be a false-positive test for CHD, the lower pulse oximetry reading may be related to a true positive for other hypoxic diseases, some of which may require clinical intervention.
 In one of the previously large prospective multicenter studies, there were 169 false-positive cases (0.8 percent of the cohort), of which 40 patients had significant illness that required urgent medical intervention .